Creating a Backup

 What if Backup File Creation Fails?

-The most common problem is that the backup file is so large it causes Somnus to crash on file creation.
-There is not much I can do about this at present, but there is still a way to back up your data:
+The most common cause is that the backup file is so large the device runs out of RAM on file creation.* There is not much I can do about this at present, but there is still a way to back up your data:

 • On the Dashboard, select the Year range and then export cases as Somnus Data files by year using the Summary Card menu.